 He received his bachelor of arts degree in 1974 from Cedarville College, a master of science degree in accounting in 1977 from Kent State University (CPA 1978), and a doctorate in organizational leadership from Pepperdine University in 2005.
 He is also a GSEP Board of Visitors member.

-Mike has spent the last 15 years as an entrepreneur, investment banker, author, university professor, angel investor, and motivational speaker.
-He has also been a pro bono fundraiser for various non-profits such as UNICEF, United Way, Pepperdine University, Children Uniting Nations, H.R.H.
-Princess Margarita of Romania Foundation, and Blue Heron Foundation.
+Mike never liked being put in a box so he spent the last 15 years as an entrepreneur, investment banker, author, university professor, angel investor, motivational speaker and as a pro-bono fundraiser for various non-profits such as UNICEF, United Way, Pepperdine University, Children Uniting Nations, H.R.H.
+Princess Margarita of Romania Foundation and Blue Heron Foundation.

-From 2006 to 2011, Mike was the president of Leo & Leo, a European management consulting company based in Romania.
-Some of the brands he represented or managed under a franchise included Maserati, Segway, NetJets, Sunseeker Yachts, Marsh, Miss Universe, and Rockstar Energy Drink.
+From 2006 to 2011, Mike was the President of Leo & Leo, a European management consulting company based in Romania.
+Some of the brands represented or managed under a franchise included Maserati, Segway, NetJets, Sunseeker Yachts, Marsh, Miss Universe, and Rockstar Energy Drink.
 From 2000 to 2006, Mike served as the founding CEO of Pioneer TeleCare, an e-commerce company distributing consumer goods through 26 different websites.
 Annual revenues reached $2.5 million and the company employed 20 employees in Los Angeles and India.
-From 1998 to 2003, Mike was a senior associate at WestPark Capital, The Interlink Group, and Millennium Capital Partners; all are Los Angeles based investment banking firms with projects in China, Honduras, India, Pakistan, and South Korea.
+From 1998 to 2003, Mike was a Senior Associate at WestPark Capital, The Interlink Group, and Millennium Capital Partners, all Los Angeles-based investment banking firms with projects in China, Honduras, India, Pakistan and South Korea.

-From 2003 to 2012, Mike served on the board of directors and as the director of fundraising and strategy (pro bono) for Blue Heron Foundation, a charitable organization, which raised $1,000,000 to provide college scholarships to Romanian orphan teenagers.
+From 2003 to 2012, Mike served on the Board of Directors and as the Director of Fundraising & Strategy (pro-bono) for Blue Heron Foundation, a charitable organization that raised $1,250,000 from almost 1,000 donors to provide college scholarships to Romanian orphan teenagers.